 Having a child is a wonderful, life-changing event that will bring you so much happiness.

-There’s baby gear and furniture, from the crib to the stroller that needs to be bought.
+There are baby gear and furniture, from the crib to the stroller that needs to be bought.
 Then, there’s toys, clothing, baby monitors, bottles, formula – the list goes on!

 And, you’ll find yourself going through tons of diapers and wipes on a daily basis (though you can keep the costs of diapers to a minimum by using our guide to get free diapers.)